From 20.5.2020 there is the Texel app for download, in which you can see which places on Texel Island of Sheep are currently not overcrowded.

 Accommodation on Texel:

-Hotels, apartments and other accommodation on Texel * You can also book through our partner booking.com at this link.
-We have, however, in the Boutique Hotel Texel * and in Hotel De Lindeboom in Den Burg * spent the night.
+Hotels, apartments and other accommodation on Texel * You can also book via our partner booking.com under this link.
+We have in the Boutique Hotel Texel * and in Hotel De Lindeboom in Den Burg * spent the night.

 Discover more travel tips for trips to savor on our blog TravelWorldOnline.